How Pumps Optimize Your Biogas Production Process

 The conditions in biogas production are extremely challenging for pumps.
 Many pump systems are not up to the sometimes harsh and abrasive mass and thus do not deliver the required mixing performance.
 NETZSCH Pumps & Systems, the global specialist in handling complex media, has developed a special pump for the biogas sector.

-We will show you how to increase the mixing performance by using a NEMO® B.Max progressing cavity pump and thus optimise your process.
+We will show you how to increase the mixing performance by using a NEMO® B.Max progressing cavity pump and thus optimize your process.

 Pumps for efficient energy generation with biogas